Martchus/tageditor/README.md

     * available as package `tageditor` from the [official repositories](https://voidlinux.org/packages/?q=tageditor)
 * Other GNU/Linux systems
-    * for generic, self-contained binaries checkout the [release section on GitHub](https://github.com/Martchus/tageditor/releases)
+    * for generic, self-contained binaries check out the [release section on GitHub](https://github.com/Martchus/tageditor/releases)
         * Requires glibc>=2.26, OpenGL and libX11
             * openSUSE Leap 15, Fedora 27, Debian 10 and Ubuntu 18.04 are recent enough (be sure
               the packages `libglx0`, `libopengl0` and `libegl1` are installed on Debian/Ubuntu)